dotnet/docs-aspire/docs/frameworks/orleans.md

 ## Enabling OpenTelemetry

-By convention, .NET Aspire application include a project for defining default configuration and behavior for your service.
+By convention, .NET Aspire project include a project for defining default configuration and behavior for your service.
 This project is called the _service default_ project and templates create it with a name ending in _ServiceDefaults_.
 To configure Orleans for OpenTelemetry in .NET Aspire, you will need to apply configuration to your service defaults project following the [Orleans observability](/dotnet/orleans/host/monitoring/) guide.
 In short, you will need to modify the `ConfigureOpenTelemetry` method to add the Orleans _meters_ and _tracing_ instruments.
 The following code snippet shows the _Extensions.cs_ file from a service defaults project which has been modified to include metrics and traces from Orleans.